 - A deep basket design allows larger eggs to be incubated.

 An ace transparent window makes viewing amazing.
 There is a wide area of viewing.
-The only downside to this particular point is that the window sits on the top of the incubator and is not angled to help viewing away from the counter or if you were at a distance; like you would see with the 360-degree transparency of the Brinsea Octagon 20.
-There are no sharp angles in the design because then air circulation would not be as good as it is in the GQF 1588 Genesis.
+The only downside to this particular point is that the window sits on the top of the incubator and is not angled to help viewing away from the counter or if you were at a distance; like you would see with the 360-degree transparency of one of the Brinsea products.
+There are no sharp angles in the design to allow for better air circulation in the GQF 1588 Genesis.

 You need to let the whole incubator stabilize in temperature 24 hours after you assemble all the components.
 After that, you simply need to fill the water trays, add the screen and eggs, and initiate incubation.